 Why Do I Love This Strategy?

-- Students are focused from the moment they enter the classroom (or until the moment the final bell rings).
-You don’t lose those few minutes every day–which really do add up.
-Consider this – 2 minutes each day x 180 school days per year = 6 hours of lost time over the course of the year!
+- I love the entrance and exit tickets strategy because students are focused from the moment they enter the classroom (or until the moment the final bell rings).
+You don’t lose those few minutes every day–which do add up.
+Consider this – 2 minutes each day x 180 school days per year = 6 hours of lost time over the year!

 - Admit Tickets: Admit and exit tickets are an easy way to bridge between yesterday’s lesson and today’s, transition to or preview a new topic, judge prior knowledge, or check for understanding of last night’s homework.

-- Exit Tickets: These are a great way to do a quick review as well as check comprehension of and ability to apply the day’s lesson, provide feedback on the material covered in class, and ask extension questions related to the day’s learning.
+- Exit Tickets: These are a great way to do a quick review and check comprehension of and ability to apply the day’s lesson, provide feedback on the material covered in class, and ask extension questions related to the day’s learning.

-Reminder: These tickets are meant to be quick checks, not full quizzes or tests.
+Reminder: These entrance and exit tickets are meant to be quick checks, not full quizzes or tests.
 Review your students’ answers daily to ensure these don’t just become one more thing to mark.
-Try entrance and exit tickets with your students and let me know how it goes.
-Subscribe Now: Get fantastic teaching ideas and lessons sent directly to your email — sign up here.
+Try entrance and exit tickets with your students.

 Use entrance and exit tickets with your students to get a quick understanding of where they are currently at in their learning.